-P3SVGA Option
+P3SVGA Functions

-The following functions are applicable only if the P3SVGA board is installed and enabled.
+The following functions are applicable only if the P3SVGA board is installed, enabled and a suitable external monitor is connected (see P3SVGA Option, page 10).

 Tap MENU and then turn the SELECT knob to SVGA menu.
 Tap the SELECT knob enter the sub-menu.